Plot Twists Unveiled: 25 Blockbuster Movies That Shocked Audiences with Monumental Turns | Wealth of Geeks

 11 – The Invisible Guest (2016)

 The Invisible Guest is a twisted mystery film about a man who wakes up with no memory of the night before.
-He's locked in a hotel room next to the dead body of his lover.
+He's locked in a hotel room next to his deceased lover.
 As police name him a prime suspect in her murder, he and his lawyer buckle down to uncover the truth.

 12 – The Body (2012)